100% Free Consultation (225) 412-6348

 • Punitive damages when an owner willfully ignores safety rules or withholds maintenance and cure

-The legal team at Arnold & Itkin has extensive experience in maritime law and any other category that may fall under personal injury.
-As the leaders in maritime law, we have been involved with countless cases involving offshore injuries and accidents.
+The legal team at Arnold & Itkin has extensive experience in maritime law.
+As a leader in this area, we have been involved with countless cases involving some of the deadliest and most devastating offshore accidents.
 For example, after the tragic Deepwater Horizon accident, more than a third of the crew turned to our team of Louisiana maritime injury and death lawyers for assistance.
 We stood up for them and helped fight for the compensation that they needed to take care of themselves and their families.

-In addition to the Deepwater Horizon, we were there to assist the widows left behind after the El Faro sank.
+In addition to the Deepwater Horizon, we were there to assist the widows left behind when the El Faro sank after sailing into a category 4 hurricane.
 We’ve also reached a record-setting settlement of $29 million for a family who lost someone they loved during a fatal maritime accident.
 It’s believed to be the largest known settlement for a wrongful death that occurred offshore.
 The list goes on, and we believe that it is indicative of our law firm’s passion for protecting offshore and maritime workers.
-To see for yourself the difference that we have made, we encourage you to visit our victories page today!
+To see for yourself the difference that we have made, we encourage you to visit our victories page today.

-One of the oldest law codes in the United States comes from centuries-old maritime laws.
+One of the oldest law codes in the United States stems from centuries-old maritime laws.
 Many of these laws were designed around the dangers of the sea.
-Though we’ve come a long way, offshore jobs remain one of the most dangerous occupations.
+Though we’ve come a long way, offshore jobs remain one of the most dangerous occupations in the world.
 From shipping vessels to energy production on oil rigs, American industry relies on offshore workers facing serious hazards every day.

 Maritime accidents can leave you with a lot of questions, anxiety, and fear about your future.
 It can be difficult to know where you’re going to get the help that you need and if you will be able to take care of yourself and your loved ones.
 At Arnold & Itkin, we want you to know that we are here to help you through this.